-- 1. the structure was constructed after 1978; - 2. the structure is vacant and will remain vacant until it is demolished; or - 3. the structure has a valid certificate of compliance under applicable lead-based paint laws.
+- a. the structure was constructed after 1978; - b. the structure is vacant and will remain vacant until it is demolished; or - c. the structure has a valid certificate of compliance under applicable lead-based paint laws.

 If any lead-based paint is identified, then soil sampling for total lead content must conform to all requirements in Section D. Where structures formerly present on the subject property have already been demolished, lead in soil sampling for total lead is required, unless waived by DCA at its sole discretion.
-If structure is planned for demolition, a full lead paint survey is not required, but no paint chips, or planned debris may remain on site when demolition activities are finished.
+If structure is planned for demolition, a full lead paint survey is not required, but no paint chips, or planned debris may remain on site when demolition activities are completed.

 Should a full lead survey be required, it must be performed by lead inspectors working for a Georgia Certified Lead firm.
 Lead-based paint waste from residential projects may be disposed of as household waste.
-Waste that contains paint chips, dust, soil and/or sludge 2018 Environmental Manual DCA HFDD Page 23 of 47 generated from the abatement, renovation or remodeling project must be disposed of at Municipal Solid Waste Landfill with a leachate liner.
+Waste that contains paint chips, dust, soil and/or sludge generated from the abatement, renovation or remodeling project must be disposed of at Municipal Solid Waste Landfill with a leachate liner.
 Architectural building components, such as doors, window frames, banisters, flooring, porch post and other painted woodwork may be disposed of at a permitted MSWL or C&D landfill.